trademindx/trademindx-discovery-service/README.md

-#trademindx discovery service
+# Trademindx discovery service

 Based on Netflix Eureka service registry.

-Essentially this implementation simply wraps a Spring Boot app around Eureka.
+Essentially this implementation wraps a Spring Boot app around Eureka and allows other Trademindx micro-services to register with Eureka and be discoverable.

 Run: